 Layout provides the main HTML structure for a page:

 Like an MVC Layout, the standard HTML I would expect to see within a Sitecore

 Sitecore will let us further split up the presentation of the page by using things called

 What is a Component / Rendering / SubLayout?

 In Sitecore, components are as they sound, small bits of reusable functionality that can be added into a layout to make it more interesting.
-For example, the header would very likely be a component, as would the footer.
-Defining a component is a developer level task that involves coding, and consequently, it's where a lot of the project's time will be spent.
+For example, the site header would be a good candidate to be turned into a Sitecore component, as would the footer.
+Defining a component is a developer level task that involves writing code.
+As a developer, a lot of your effort will be focused on defining components 😕

-As developers, we define the layouts that contain placeholder, we then create the components content editors can add to a page and then sit back and let them get on with it.
-This approach is so much simpler than the olden days when any changes to the layout required development work.
+Within Sitecore placeholders can be re-used on different pages.
+As developers, we define the layouts that contain placeholder, we then create the components content editors can add to a page and then sit back and let them get on with it 😊

-In today's guide, we've covered a lot of the basic building blocks of Sitecore.
-To build a web page you need to define what information you want on a page using data templates.
+In today's guide, you have learnt about a lot of the basic building blocks required to build a Sitecore website.
+To build a web page, you need to define what information you want on a page using data templates.
 Content editors use these templates as the basis to add content into Sitecore.
 Content editors can then associate a layout with a piece of content to define how it will look.
-In the layout, components can be added to allow content editors to define how the page will look.
-This is a big improvement of the very static un-flexible page templates of the past.
+Components can be added to layouts to allow content editors to define how the page will look and its layout.
+Phew!